 What is it?

-Yammer is a social networking service that is part of Microsoft O365.
+Yammer is a networking service that is part of Microsoft O365.
 It enables users to take part in conversations about topics within groups.

 Every Yammer user has their own profile with basic details but also interests and expertise.
 They can search for the groups, conversations, people, topics, notes and files that they are interested in.